Gy-Hu/AIG2INV/USAGE.md

-# How to use the script
+# How to use the scripts

 ## Generate Benchmark (Simple preprocessing)